All Episodes

 There were other things, of course.

-Most of the news reporting was talking about uh Keir Starmer's speech and the pot shots against Nigel Farage, the tit for tat going on there.
+Most of the news reporting was talking about Keir Starmer's speech and the pot shots against Nigel Farage, the tit for tat going on there.

-It will, of course, mean more spending.
+If you even really care all that much, it will, of course, mean more spending.

 So probably higher taxes.